Athletic Park, Wellington: Music and other events

 Athletic Park also played host to other non-sports events, including a visit by Pope John Paul II in 1986 and various rock concerts.

 Kiss performed a concert in 1980 as part of their Unmasked Tour.
 In 1983, David Bowie and Dire Straits performed at Athletic Park, with further performances by Dire Straits in 1986 and 1991.
 Elton John performed two concerts there, the first on 10 March 1982 as part of his Jump Up!
 Tour and the second was on 22 February 1984 as part of his Too Low for Zero Tour.
 Eurythmics performed on 28 January 1987 as part of their Revenge Tour.
+AC/DC played there in 1991 on their Razor's Edge tour.

 In March 1980, Fleetwood Mac played what was described by Grant Harding of Hawke's Bay Today as "the worst concert ever" at the ground.
 The band began arguing and fighting amongst themselves during the performance and left the stage, before later returning to continue.
 Those attending chanted for the return of the supporting band, New Zealand's Street Talk as the music deteriorated.